1923k/entertainment-app/readme.md

  4) The app should have clickable Repeat Button
  5) Users should be able to browse through different categories of songs.

-> HOW TO RUN THE APP
+> HOW TO RUN THE APP ON THE LOCAL MACHINE
+  1. Ensure that the XAMMP App is installed and started(APACHE)